datarobot/datarobot-user-models/custom_model_runner/README.md

 In case of check failure more information will be provided.

 ### Runtime Parameters
-The runtime parameters are parameters that the user creates via the DataRobot WEB UI, under the custom model assembly tag.
-When the associated custom model version is being executed (testing/deployment) the runtime parameters are delivered to it for further handling.
-These runtime parameters can be read from the model's custom code (.e.g `custom.py`) using the `RuntimeParameters` class.
+Runtime parameters are created by the user via the custom model's version create routes (.e.g DataRobot WEB UI, DataRobot client, etc.).
+These runtime parameters can then be loaded into the custom model using the `RuntimeParameters` class, as follows:

-Here is an example:
 ```
 from datarobot_drum import RuntimeParameters